NariM11/fsm_mod_three/README.md

 # fsm_mod_three
-FSM to solve this mod-three problem.
+FSM to solve the mod-three problem.